 "Because these hunts are implemented to decrease the turkey populations in localized urban/agricultural areas, having hunters harvest female turkeys would be more beneficial to help decrease turkeys in those targeted locations," DWR Upland Game Coordinator Heather Talley said.
 "However, we noticed that a higher number of male turkeys are being harvested during these fall hunts than we expected."

 The wildlife board voted to reduce the number of fall turkey permits to only one either-sex permit per hunter and to remove public land, so the fall turkey hunts only occur on private lands.
-The board also voted to cap the number of permits for the northern and central regions in Utah at 25% of the number of permits sold in 2021, so 2,305 permits and 750 permits, respectively, for those areas.
+The board also voted to cap the number of permits in Utah at 25% of the number of permits sold in 2021.
+As a result, there will be 2,305 permits for the northern region, 750 permits for the central region, 375 permits for the southern region and 35 permits for the southeastern region.

 During the 2022 legislative session, the Utah Wildlife Board was directed to designate species that could be hunted with air rifles.
 As a result, the board voted to allow the use of air rifles for hunting rabbits and hares and during the fall turkey hunts, as long as an excise tax could be added to air rifles that would help fund conservation efforts (like the Pittman-Robertson Act with other firearms).